Stormy Daniels defends Melania Trump, says 'people should stop speaking for her'

 Trump has denied the accusation.

-Omarosa Manigault-Newman claimed in her tell-all book “Unhinged: An Insider’s Account of the Trump White House,” that the Melania Trump wants a divorce when he is out of office, among other accusations against the first lady.
+Omarosa Manigault-Newman claimed in her tell-all book “Unhinged: An Insider’s Account of the Trump White House,” that Melania Trump wants a divorce when he is out of office, among other accusations against the first lady.

-The first lady’s spokeswoman Stephanie Grisham called the former White House aide’s claims “disappointing” and that the duo “rarely, if ever, interacted" during her time at the White House.
+The first lady’s spokeswoman, Stephanie Grisham, called the former White House aide’s claims “disappointing” and said that the duo “rarely, if ever, interacted" during her time at the White House.

-“It’s disappointing to her that she is lashing out and retaliating in such a self-serving way, especially after all the opportunities given to her by the President,” Grisham said according to The Hill.
+“It’s disappointing to her that she is lashing out and retaliating in such a self-serving way, especially after all the opportunities given to her by the President,” Grisham said, according to The Hill.